simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

 	- nest: the nest location if recorded at a nest
 	- notes: other observations
 - ANALYSIS/DATA/selection tables
-	- a folder with the Raven selection tables; the file name is the original wav file name without extension with .Table.1.selections.txt added to the end; note that each selection is listed twice (once for the Waveform 1 and once for the Spetrogram 1) and for analysis one has to be removed
+	- a folder with the Raven selection tables; the file name is the original wav file name without extension with .Table.1.selections.txt added to the end; note that each selection is listed twice within the file (once for the Waveform 1 and once for the Spetrogram 1) and for analysis one has to be removed (this is done in the code)
 	- Selection: the selection number (can be discontinuous if selections were later removed)
 	- View: not used
 	- Channel: not used